@OnDelete vs JPA Cascade: Persistence Context Consistency Issue

 Solution 2: JPA Cascade (Requires Bidirectional)

-Using JPA’s cascade requires bidirectional relationship.
+Using JPA’s cascade requires a bidirectional relationship.

 1